ARCHER2-HPC/archer2-docs/user-guide/containers.rst

        yum update -y
        yum install environment-modules -y

-If we save this recipe to a file called ``cirrus-mods.def`` then we can use the following command to build this image (remember this command must be run on a system where you have root access, not Cirrus):
+If we save this recipe to a file called ``archer2-mods.def`` then we can use the following command to build this image (remember this command must be run on a system where you have root access, not ARCHER2):

 ::

-   me@my-system:~> sudo singularity build cirrus-mods.simg cirrus-mods.def
+   me@my-system:~> sudo singularity build archer2-mods.simg archer2-mods.def

-The resulting image file (``cirrus-mods.simg``) can then be compied to Cirrus using scp.
+The resulting image file (``archer2-mods.simg``) can then be compied to ARCHER2 using scp.

-When you use the image interactively on Cirrus you must start with a login shell, i.e.:
+When you use the image interactively on ARCHER2 you must start with a login shell, i.e.:

 ::

-   [user@cirrus-login0 ~]$ module load singularity
+   [user@archer2-login0 ~]$ module load singularity
-   [user@cirrus-login0 ~]$ singularity exec cirrus-mods.simg /bin/bash --login
+   [user@archer2-login0 ~]$ singularity exec archer2-mods.simg /bin/bash --login
    Singularity> module avail intel-compilers

    ------------------------- /lustre/sw/modulefiles ---------------------